-Filing for bankruptcy can be a stressful, but it doesn’t have to be.
+Filing for bankruptcy whether in Jacksonville, St. Augustine or Orange Park, Florida can be stressful, but it doesn’t have to be.
 If you’re overwhelmed with debt, lawsuits, collections, foreclosure or other financial difficulties and are considering bankruptcy, I hope you find my website helpful.

 The bankruptcy law is intended for the honest but unfortunate debtor.
-Filing for bankruptcy is a difficult decision and often one of last resort.
+Filing for bankruptcy in Jacksonville or anywhere in Florida is a difficult decision and often one of last resort.
 Once you file for bankruptcy protection, creditors must stop calling and any legal action against you must stop including foreclosures, garnishment of wages & repossessions.

 Two Different Types of Bankruptcy for Consumers

 For most debtors’ there are two types of bankruptcy’s that can be filed: Chapters 7 & 13.
 A husband and a wife may file jointly or independently.
 If you are married and your spouse is not filing, you must gather and submit your spouse’s financial information to the court.
 The income and expenses of the non-filing spouse is required so that the court, the trustee and creditors can evaluate the household’s financial position.

 Chapter 7 Bankruptcy